Automation and control of laser wakefield accelerators using Bayesian optimisation: Methods

 \subsection{Comparison of optimisation algorithms}

 Alternative optimisation algorithms can be tested using the same surrogate model shown in \cref{fig:2ndV4thOrder}a, by sampling from the final distribution.
 These synthetic measurements were then used as the objective function for the alternative optimisation algorithm.
 Each algorithm (except grid search) was performed $>100$ times and was initialised from a randomised starting point in parameter space.
 The convergence was calculated by taking the average of the model prediction at each optimal point found by the optimisations as a fraction of the global optimum.
 The Bayesian optimisation model used in the experiment reached an average of 94\% of the model optimum with 60 measurements.
 By comparison, $4\times$ sequential 1D scans achieved 80\% convergence using the same number of measurements (15 measurements per axis).
 A genetic algorithm (SciPy differential evolution \cite{2020SciPy-NMeth}) achieved 69\% convergence in 60 measurements.
 A Nelder-Mead algorithm (also from the SciPy library) achieved 34\% convergence using 60 measurements.
+Both the genetic and Nelder-Mead algorithms suffered from the small number of measurements and from the stochasticity of the data; problems which are more easily overcome by the Bayesian approach.
 A 4D grid search obtained 95\% convergence using {14641} measurements (11 measurements per dimension).
 It should be acknowledged that the convergence of any of these algorithms could be improved through tuning of the algorithms and their hyperparameters.